kumulynja/nwc_wallet/README.md

 Also install any secure storage mechanism package you want to use to persist the wallet service's Nostr private key and created NWC connections.
 To keep this package independent of any specific secure storage mechanism or dependency, the package does not persist keypairs or connections between app restarts, that's up to the user of the package to implement.

 Together with the NWC connection data, it is recommended to also save limits and an expiry date for the connection.
-You should than check these limits and expiry date before handling the NWC requests.
+You should then check these limits and expiry date before handling the NWC requests.

 ## Usage